rachelrly/node-ts-boilerplate/README.md

 1. Clone this repo

-2. Remove git history with `rm -rf git && git init`
+2. Reset git history and update dependencies with `bash reset.sh`

-3. Run `npm install`

-4. Start the dev server with `npm run dev`.
+3. Start the dev server with `npm run dev`.
 This will compile the TS and hot refresh because it uses Nodemon.

-5. Run the tests with `npm run test`, which will compile the TS and run tests.
+4. Run the tests with `npm run test`, which will compile the TS and run tests.